Adventure

 This behavior should happen naturally if you use cin >> charVariable to get your input.

-It is a good idea to start filling in the function to build the map, and to use the debugger to check that it creates the correct map before trying to implement the game loop.
+Tip: write code to build the map first.
+Then use the debugger to check that it is correct before you add the game loop.